marianaobmorais/marianaobmorais/README.md

  I am a Document Controller with a background in Art, Architecture and Urban Planning, who has been venturing out into the field of **data analytics** since February, 2023.
  I am a researcher at heart and I am always learning new things.
- I hold Bachelor of Science's Degree in Architecture and Urbanism from Federal University of Pernambuco, a Fine Arts Master's Degree in Art and Design for the Public Space from Universidade do Porto and a specialization in Curating, Urban Culture and Spatial Practices from Escola Superior Artística do Porto.
+ I hold Bachelor of Science's Degree in Architecture and Urbanism from Federal University of Pernambuco, a Fine Arts Master's Degree in Art and Design for the Public Space from University of Porto and a specialization in Curating, Urban Culture and Spatial Practices from Escola Superior Artística do Porto.
  I live in Porto, Portugal.

 ### 🧰 Tools